go-vela/site/content/plugins/_index.md

     weight: 305
 ---

-Vela contains two plugin types: pipeline, and secret.
+Vela contains two plugin types:

+* pipeline - designed to be used within steps, stages, and template pipelines
+* secret - designed to be used within the secrets Yaml block of pipelines

 Both accept configuration via environment variables but should be used within their specific location of the Yaml pipeline.
-Pipeline plugins are designed to be used within steps, stages, and template pipelines.
-Secret plugins are designed to be used within the secrets Yaml block of pipelines.

 {{% alert title="Note:" color="warning" %}}
 Before you begin your plugin journey we recommend the following pre-requisites: